Erase

 ![]() |

-- The erase function applies to polygon layers and CAD layers, and becomes available only when layer editing is enabled and objects are selected.
+- The erase function applies to polygon layers and CAD layers, and is available only after enabling layer editing and selecting objects.

-- The target object and erasing object cannot be the same object.
+- The target object and the erasing object cannot be the same object.

-- The target object can be a line or polygon object, but the erasing object must be a polygon object.
+- The target object can be a line object or a polygon object, but the erasing object must be a polygon object.

-- The layer containing target objects must be editable.
+- The layer of the target object must be editable.
 Supports Multi-layer Editing.

 - With the layer editable, select one or more erasing objects (polygon objects).